Unnidathil Ennai Koduthen: Release and reception

 Unnidathil Ennai Koduthen released on 15 August 1998.
 It became one of the most successful Tamil films of the year.
-Ji of Kalki praised the acting of Karthik and Ajith, called Rajkumar's music as film's biggest strength while also applauding the picturisation of the songs and added although the film seemed to have ended quickly, it is very elegant without the usual anarchy of villains and stunts.
+Ji of Kalki praised the acting of Karthik and Roja, called Rajkumar's music as film's biggest strength while also applauding the picturisation of the songs and added although the film seemed to have ended quickly, it is very elegant without the usual anarchy of villains and stunts.
 D. S. Ramanujam of The Hindu wrote, "As the admiring and worshipping hero Karthik underplays his role with maturity, Ramesh Khanna evoking guffaws with his antics and utterances.
 Ajith Kumar in a guest role does a pleasant job.
 Annadorai's camera work is in keeping with the moods".